MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-bookmarks.md

 :::image type="content" source="media/desktop-bookmarks/power-bi-bookmark-display.png" alt-text="Screenshot of a bookmark selected and the More options menu displayed.":::

-These capabilities are useful when you use bookmarks to switch between report views or selections of visuals, in which case you'd likely want to turn off data properties, so that filters aren't reset when users switch views by selecting a bookmark.
+These capabilities are useful when you use bookmarks to switch between report views or selections of visuals.
+Because of this, you likely want to turn off data properties, so that filters aren't reset when users switch views by selecting a bookmark.

 ## Arranging bookmarks